poppy-project/poppy_controllers/README.md

-# ROS Melodic controller for Poppy robots
+# ROS Noetic controller for Poppy robots
 ## Quickstart

 This software is distributed as a systme image for the Raspberry Pi so no setup is required except downloading the latest image file and flashing your SD card.